Jotschi/nanoPhi3/README.md

 - [pytorch](https://pytorch.org)
 - [numpy](https://numpy.org/install/)
--  `transformers` for huggingface transformers (to load Phi3 checkpoints)
+-  `transformers` for huggingface transformers (to load Phi3 checkpoints, setup model arch)
 -  `flash-attn` for the Phi3 attention head implementation
 -  `datasets` for huggingface datasets (if you want to download + preprocess OpenWebText)
 -  `wandb` for optional logging